yesinhenadzi/yesinhenadzi/README.md

 - 👋 Hi, I’m @yesinhenadzi
-- 👀 I’m interested in Java.
+- 👀 I’m interested in Python.
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on Java
+- 💞️ I’m looking to collaborate on Python
 - 📫 How to reach me esin.genn@yandex.by

 <!---